Greetings Fellow CPCC club members and guests.

 We want anyone using a club boat to fill this in.

 – it simply says which boat you took out so that we can be certain no one else has paddled the same boat in the last 72 hours.

 When it comes to any club kit please put used kit (buoyancy aids and spraydecks) as far away from the door lock as possible – that way we will all be using different kit.
-When it comes to paddles I would suggest a wash down to be super safe – this is subject to change!
+When it comes to paddles I would suggest a wash down to be super safe.

 Any more imaginative pictures?

 Last Week’s paddle was another jolly affair.Despite the slightly overcast conditions and it being a little windy we had both coaches and club members to take out.